top of page

 Max had the first stage of his complicated dental surgery this week.
 One canine was removed from both the top and bottom jaws - they were very difficult to remove as they had broken right off and been ground down.

-Max is now an expert at scooping up food in his paw and shoving it in his mouth!
-He grabs pawfuls of fish or chicken that volunteers take in for him and puts as much in his mouth as he can!
+He had now become an expert at scooping up food in his paw and shoving it in his mouth!
+He would grab pawfuls of fish or chicken that volunteers took in for him and put as much in his mouth as he could!
+This was AFTER already having had his normal food.

-This is always after already having had his normal food.
 Long term strays tend to be food obsessed, as they have to eat as much as they can when they find food, not knowing when their next meal might be.
+Max hadn't realised yet that from now on he will always have regular meals.

 July 15th